-5.3 Blindly using all electrodes without preprocessing
+5.2 Blindly Using all Electrodes without Preprocessing

-Although the discriminative electrodes can be identified by a domain expert or algorithms, we want to assess the ability of the HD classifier to operate with noisy inputs and electrodes that do not carry meaningful information.
-Figure 7 compares the classification accuracy of the baseline method with two instances of our HD classifier.
-The first one has a setup equivalent of the baseline as aforesaid: uses one or two electrode(s) depending on the subjects, applies the CAR preprocessing filter on every electrode before the BPF step, and uses all training trials.
-As shown in Fig. 7, this instance of HD classifier surpasses the baseline accuracy across the six subjects.
-The HD classifier exhibits 67.7-82.7% classification accuracy, with an average of 74.5%, which is 5% higher than the baseline with the same conditions.
+Figure 4 compares the classification accuracy of the baseline method with two instances of our HD classifier.
+The first one has a setup equivalent of the baseline as aforesaid: uses one or two electrode(s) based up on the subjects, applies the CAR preprocessing filter on every electrode before the BPF step, and uses the entire of training trials.
+As shown in Figure 4, this instance of HD classifier surpasses the baseline accuracy across the six subjects.
+The HD classifier exhibits 67.7%-82.7% classification accuracy and on average 74.5\% which is 5\% higher than the baseline with the same conditions.

-The second instance of our HD classifier operates with the 64 electrodes and without the CAR preprocessing filter.
-It is illustrated in Fig. 2 where the temporal-spatial encoder accepts the inputs from the 64 electrodes; every electrode signal is immediately passed through a BPF, and its mean is

-Fig. 7 Comparison of microaveraged accuracy of the baseline [4] classifier with two instance of our HD classifier: (1) Using 1 or 2 electrode(s) and CAR preprocessing as in the baseline; (2) Using 64 electrodes without CAR preprocessing computed over 8 samples followed by the scaling and quantization step before mapping to the HD space by a CiM.
+Next, we want to assess the ability of HD classifier to blindly operate with raw data from all the 64 EEG electrodes without requiring the prior domain expert knowledge to carefully select a subset of the electrodes for a preprocessor.
+Hence, the second instance of our HD classifier operates with the 64 electrodes and without the CAR preprocessing filter.
+It is illustrated in Figure 1 where the temporal-spatial encoder accepts the inputs from the 64 electrodes; every electrode signal is immediately passed through a BPF, and its mean is computed over 8 samples followed by the scaling and quantization step before mapping to the HD space by a CiM.
 As shown, there is no CAR filter in the chain of data.
 Note that the simple BPF cannot be removed since the ERPs are in the frequency range of 1-10 Hz.

-Despite using the 64 electrodes and no CAR filtering, the HD classifier maintains almost the same range of classification accuracy (i.e., 62.3-79.1%) across the six subjects as shown in Fig. 7.
+Despite using the 64 electrodes and no CAR filtering, the HD classifier maintains almost the same range of classification accuracy (i.e., 62.3%-79.1%) across the six subjects as shown in Figure 4.
 This HD classifier shows on average 2.2% higher classification accuracy compared to the baseline.
-Note that this has been accomplished while this classifier blindly uses largely meaningless electrodes in the encoder regardless of the subjects, while for the baseline authors carefully selected a subset of electrodes per individual subject that can provide meaningful information for the classifier.
+Note that this has been accomplished while this classifier blindly uses all 64 electrodes in the encoder regardless of the subjects, while for the baseline authors carefully selected a subset of electrodes per individual subject that can provide meaningful information for the classifier (listed in the first column of Table 1).
 This also confirms the amenability of HD computing to operate with raw data.
 In HD computing, the input data is naturally clustered in HD space, and the noise generated by meaningless electrodes tends to cancel out.
-This desirable property makes it possible to apply HD computing for clustering data with little or no prior knowledge about the nature of the data.
+This desirable property makes it possible to apply HD computing for clustering data with little or no prior knowledge about the nature of data.